Siemens won't float healthcare unit in 2015 - Wirtschafts Woche

 Asked whether the healthcare business would be listed on the stock exchange in 2015, Kaeser said "no", Wirtschafts Woche reported on Saturday.

-Kaeser also affirmed that he sees Siemens returning to growth in 2016 after focusing on improving the profitability of its core industrial businesses in its current financial year through the end of September.
+Kaeser also affirmed that he sees Siemens returning to growth in 2016 after focussing on improving the profitability of its core industrial businesses in its current financial year through the end of September.

 "I know that some analysts on the capital market see progress as being too slow," Wirtschafts Woche quoted Kaeser as saying.